 Planning Guidance for the South Devon AONB was presented at a meeting attended by your Chairman John Foster.
 The document, available at http://www.southdevonaonb.org.uk/our-work/responding-to-planning/south-devon-aonb-planning-guidance-consultation, looks pretty impressive – but is only guidance, with no legal status.

-The next Parish Council Meeting will be held on Tuesday 13 June at 7.30pm, when the financial statement for the last year will be discussed.
+The next Parish Council Meeting will be held on Tuesday 8 August at 7.30pm.
 Agenda and Minutes are displayed on the noticeboard and website, diptfordparishcouncil.org.